Teaching British Values

 The school holds a Remembrance Day Service every year.
 In 2018 we held a special day to commemorate 100 year since the armistice.
 The pupils of the school had the opportunity to learn in depth about the significance of World War 1 and Britain’s involvement during the Summer term 2014 and the ‘Manorfield Poppy’ Appeal.

 In previous years, we have celebrated the Golden Jubilee of Queen Elizabeth II with a special assembly and a visit to Leicester Cathedral for a number of children to meet the Queen and the Duchess of Cambridge.

-There is also a School and Eco Council as well as a Sports Crew at Manorfield.
-The roles and responsibilities of the councils are shared with all children.
-School Council members are elected, two from each class, whilst membership of the Sports Crew is through written application.
-The School Council meets regularly, following an agenda.
-Actions taken by the school council are carried out in a democratic manner.
+There is also a Eco Council a at Manorfield.
+Members are elected, two from each class.
+The Eco Council meets regularly, following an agenda.
+Actions taken by the Eco council are carried out in a democratic manner.
 Additionally, as part of the Jigsaw work in PSHCE, students look at how to promote co-operation and tolerance through a variety of activities and discussions.

 Click here to see how our PSHCE work supports the teaching of British Values